mikedm139/chronos-ffmpeg/README.md

 # chronos-ffmpeg
-Attempt to Build chronos with ffmpeg support
+Attempt to Build simse/chronos with ffmpeg support